The 12 best lightweight foundations of 2024 for a fresh and radiant complexion

 Which is better, cream or liquid foundation?

 For those with dry and/or mature skin, you may benefit from investing in a cream formula, as they are often slightly richer in consistency and more hydrating.
 Not only do they hydrate dry skin, but they are often more flattering on fine lines.
-However, if you're after a truly weightless finish, this is can be harder to find in a cream formula.
+However, if you're after a truly weightless finish, this can be harder to find in a cream formula.

-Alternatively, liquid foundations are great for a quick application and have more of a lightweight consistency.
+Alternatively, liquid foundations are great for quick application and have more of a lightweight consistency.
 Ranging anywhere from velvety matte to fresh and glowy in finish, it’s good to have an idea which one you’re looking for before you start shopping.
 If you want to manage a particular skin concern – such as oiliness – but also want something lightweight and undetectable, liquids are great for ticking both boxes.

-Applying your base with your fingers is fine if you're on the go (or in a hurry in the mornings), but make sure to warm your hands first and press the product into your skin, in order to maximise its staying powder.
+Applying your base with your fingers is fine if you're on the go (or in a hurry in the mornings), but make sure to warm your hands first and press the product into your skin, to maximise its staying powder.
 However, ideally, you'll opt for a brush with relatively spaced-out bristles to help buff your lightweight foundation or tinted moisturiser into your complexion, resulting in an even finish.

 Fiona McKim